michaelockenden/algorand-flask/blog/blogpost.md

 This method uses Purestake.io to connect to the algod client.
 Afer putting in your API key, run `passphrase = create_account()` to generate a TestNet account and save the passphrase.
 Make sure you store this somewhere because we'll be using it a lot before implementing a login system.

 Note that we made a helper function to return the algod client whenever.
-From now on, we'll be calling this function to use the client, so be sure to `algod_client()` and not `algod_client`.
+From now on, we'll be calling this function to use the client, so be sure to use `algod_client()` and not `algod_client`.

 Now we can get the balance of our new account by running `balance = get_balance(mnemonic.to_public_key(passphrase))`.
 We need to convert the account passphrase into its public key - the address - in order to check the balance.

-Note that by default, balance is stored in microAlgos, which is 0.000001 Algos, the unit a wallet would normally display.
+Note that by default, balance is stored in microAlgos, which is equivalent to 0.000001 Algos, the unit a wallet would normally display.

 You can add more algorand to your account on the TestNet using the [Algorand Dispenser](https://bank.testnet.algorand.network/).